-Another example was provided for the exercise; in this case it was SPA/SCI Protected Landscape Area Beskydy, and SCI Olse, both in the Czech Republic.
-Beskydy with more than 1,200 km2 is the second largest SCI in Czech Republic, while the area of SCI Olse is 1.69 km2.
-These areas, together with the planned route of the project - motorway, can be seen on the following map :
+The sites chosen for the exercise were SPA/SCI Protected Landscape Area Beskydy, and SCI Olse, both in the Czech Republic.
+Beskydy with more than 1,200 km is the second largest SCI in Czech Republic, while the area of SCI Olse is 1.69 km.
+These areas, together with the planned route of the project - motorway (red dashed line), can be seen on the following maps: